net-vinothkumar/awss3select/README.md

 By using S3 Select to retrieve only the data needed by your application, you can achieve drastic performance increases – in many cases you can get as much as a 400% improvement.

+### When to use S3-Select?

+S3 Select is extremely useful when:\
+You have a large amount of structured data that can be queried upon.\
+Only a small portion of the object is relevant to your current needs.\
+You want to have partial data retrieval ability and get filtered data for user.
+You want to pre-filter S3 objects before performing additional analysis with tools like Spark or Presto.
+You want to reduce the volume of data that has to be loaded and processed by your applications thus, improving performance and thus, reducing cost.

 ### DEMO AWS S3 Select SQL Queries

 select count(*) from s3object s\